 Who else could it be?
-Liverpool didn’t have a number seven for two years after Keane’s departure, but it turns out they were just waiting for the right man.
+Liverpool didn’t have a No.7 for two years after Keane’s departure, but it turns out they were just waiting for the right man.

 Suarez only scored four goals in his first half-season, but he was already showing signs of quality and wasn’t in any danger of being overawed at Anfield.

-Three years and 78 goals later, there really was no doubt whatsoever about his quality and his place on this list.
+Three years and 78 goals later, there really was no doubt whatsoever about his quality – or his place on this list.